jayissi/Secure-Password-Generator/README.md

 ---

-## 🛡️ Security Note
+## 🛡️ Security Details

 This tool is designed with security as a top priority.

-- Uses `secrets` module instead of `random` for cryptographically secure random number generation
+- **Randomness**: Uses Python’s `secrets` module, not `random`, ensuring cryptographic quality randomness.

-- Automatically enforces minimum password length of 8 characters
+- **Minimum Length**: Enforces a minimum of 8 characters, with recommended defaults of 12+.

-- By default when passwords are saved, the file permissions for `${HOME}/.password_list.txt` are set to `0o600`.
-This ensures that only the file's owner has read and write permissions, protecting it from other users on the system.
-- Passwords are securely shuffled before being returned
+- **AES-GCM-SIV Encryption**: Provides misuse-resistant authenticated encryption; records are Base64-encoded per line to prevent newline corruption.

+- **Argon2id Hashing**: Each password is hashed with Argon2id using a unique 16-byte salt.
+The AES key file also serves as a pepper, further protecting against offline brute force attacks.

+- **Timestamp**: Each password entry is stamped with creation time.

+- **File Permissions**: The password history file is created with `0600` file permissions (read/write) restricted to the file’s owner.

-**Disclaimer:** You are responsible for the secure management of the `${HOME}/.password_list.txt` file.
-Ensure it is stored and secured properly.
+⚠️ **Disclaimer:** You are responsible for the secure management of the `${HOME}/.password_list.enc` file and the `${HOME}/.password_key.aes256` key file.
+Ensure it is stored and secured properly and ***do not share or back them up insecurely***.

 ---